Sri3318/Simple-Calculator/README.md

 - **Python** – Core programming language
 - **Tkinter** – GUI framework for the user interface

-## 📌 Screenshots
-(You can add a screenshot of the calculator UI here.)

 ## 📜 License
 This project is open-source.
 Feel free to modify and improve it.